-1.6.
 This guidance applies to England, Wales and Scotland.
 Unless apparent from the context, where used in this document, the term "RO" refers to the Renewables Obligation and the Renewables Obligation (Scotland).
-Fuelled generating stations in Northern Ireland should refer to the FMS guidance published on 1 June 2014.

-1.7.
-The document refers to the Renewables Obligation Order (ROO) 2015 (as amended), the Renewables Obligation (Scotland) Order 2009 (as amended) and the Renewables Obligation Order (Northern Ireland) 2009 (as amended).
+The document refers to the Renewables Obligation Order (ROO) 2015 (as amended), the Renewables Obligation (Scotland) Order 2009 (as amended) and the (Northern Ireland) Renewables Obligation Order 2009 (as amended).
 Collectively these are referred to as 'the Orders'.

-1.8.
 The term "ROCs" refers to Renewables Obligation Certificates (ROCs), Scottish Renewables Obligation Certificates (SROCs) and Northern Ireland Renewables Obligation Certificates (NIROCs) unless stated otherwise.

-1.9.
 The use of 'Ofgem', 'us', 'our' and 'we' are used interchangeably when referring to the exercise of the Authority's powers and functions under the Orders.
-The review and agreement of FMS procedures, checking of fuelled monthly output data and ensuring compliance with the RO sustainability criteria are managed by the 'Fuelling and Sustainability' team within the
+The review and agreement of FMS procedures, checking of fuelled monthly output data and ensuring compliance with the RO sustainability criteria are managed by the 'Fuelling and Sustainability' team within the Delivery and Schemes directorate at Ofgem.
+The term

-Renewable Electricity Directorate at Ofgem.
-The term "the Act" refers to the Electricity Act 1989.
-This is the primary legislation from which the RO and ROS were derived.
+"the Act" refers to the Electricity Act 19891.
+The RO and RO(S) were derived from this primary legislation, while the NIRO is derived from The Energy (Northern Ireland) Order 20032.
 Subsequent changes made via the Energy Act 2008 have given the government the enabling powers to introduce the differential rewards that have fundamentally changed the ROC reward structure.

-1.10.
 The terms 'operator', 'generator' and 'generating station' are used interchangeably throughout the document and other Ofgem documents and correspondence

-1.11.
-Throughout the document we refer to support levels for fuels and technologies as 'bands' rather than the term 'way of generating electricity' used in the ROO 2015 and the term 'generation type' used in Schedule 2 of the ROS and the NIRO.
+Throughout the document we refer to support levels for fuels and technologies as 'bands' rather than the term 'way of generating electricity used in the ROO 2015 (as amended) and the term 'generation type' used in Schedule 2 of the RO(S) Orders 2009 (as amended) and the NIRO Orders 2009 (as amended).